 91. Power of entry

-(1) Under a warrant the Sheriff, using any force and assistance that is reasonably necessary in the circumstances, may enter any real property in which the offender has a saleable interest for the purposes of performing the Sheriff’s functions under the warrant and this Act in relation to the interest.
+(1) Under a warrant the Sheriff, using any force and assistance that is reasonably necessary in the circumstances, may enter any real property in which the debtor has a saleable interest for the purposes of performing the Sheriff’s functions under the warrant and this Act in relation to the interest.

 (2) Without limiting subsection (1), the Sheriff may —

-(a) enter the real property with any prospective purchaser of the offender’s saleable interest; and
+(a) enter the real property with any prospective purchaser of the debtor’s saleable interest; and

 (b) conduct any sale of the interest on the property.